 Fields are named, and you can limit your searches to a single field (eg. search through “title” only) or a subset of fields (eg. to “title” and “abstract” only).
 Manticore index format generally supports up to 256 fields.

+Note that the original contents of the fields are not stored in the Manticore index.
 The text that you send to Manticore gets processed, and a full-text index (a special data structure that enables quick searches for a keyword) gets built from that text.
-Prior Manticore Search 3.2 the original content of fields is discarded and it’s not possible to fully reconstruct it.
-In newer versions, original content can be optionally stored in index.
+But the original text contents are then simply discarded.
+Manticore assumes that you store those contents elsewhere anyway.